pozzo-research-group/papers/autophasemap/README.md

 We proivde python and slurm scipts used to produce the results in `/expts/` folder and the visualization scripts with the converged data in `/postprocess/`.

 1. [SAXS case study of pluronics with varying temperature](postprocess/P123_Temp/)
+	- This data is generated for a pluronic system ()
 	- This folder contains the guidelines to access and rerproduce the plots (Figure 3, 4, 5).
 	- Python scripts to reproduce the results on a cluster computer are provided in `/expts/OMIECS/PPBT_0_P123_Y_Temp.py` and the respective slurm batch script in `/expts/slurm_FePdGa.sh`
 	- Jupyter notebook to code used to manually annotations can be accessed at `/postprocess/P123_Temp/manual/Indexing.ipynb` and the code to reproduce the phase diagram in Figure 4 of the manuscript in `/postprocess/P123_Temp/manual/manual_annotation.ipynb`